 Do you offer a poster/flyer delivery service?

 Yes.
 We don’t deliver flyers door-to-door, but we do deliver posters to be displayed alongside our printed sheet.
-We deliver our sheet on Mondays and Thursdays all year round, with a short break at Christmas.
+We deliver our sheets quarterly, with an extra sheet for the Christmas period.

 We can deliver posters to the locations around Oxford which display our printed sheet.
 See our complete list of display points here.
 These locations are divided into 8 different delivery routes.
 For all 8 routes we need 325 posters, which works out at an average of 41 posters per route.
 But as some routes are larger than others we can tell you the exact number of posters we'd need for any route combination.
 All you have to do is decide which routes you want to cover, contact us to book a slot, and provide us with the posters by 12pm on the day of delivery.